-Dr. Michael Hunt, Managing Director of the Innsbrook Institute, has a PhD in Music Composition from Washington University and a Bachelor’s degree in Music Theory from the Saint Louis Institute of Music.
+Dr. Michael Hunt, Executive Director of the Innsbrook Institute, has a PhD in Music Composition from Washington University and a Bachelor’s degree in Music Theory from the Saint Louis Institute of Music.
 He has served as Executive Director of the St. Louis Artists’ Guild and the Fine Arts Society of Indianapolis (a not-for-profit that provided classical music radio programming on WICR, the radio station of the University of Indianapolis).
 He was Director of National Education Programs for the Oasis Institute and served for nine years at the Missouri Arts Council.
 Dr. Hunt was Composer in Residence at Fontbonne University (also for nine years).
 His music has been performed around the world by such ensembles as the Los Angles Philharmonic, the St. Louis Symphony, the Bremerton Symphony, the Tucson Philharmonic, and at festivals in Ireland, Hong Kong, and Tasmania.
 During a sabbatical year from Fontbonne University, he spent a year as Senior Visiting Fulbright Scholar at Trinity College in Dublin, Ireland.

 Concertmaster of the Saint Louis Symphony for twenty three years, and the Aspen Music Festival for the past thirteen, David Halen is a frequent soloist around the world.
 In 2012, he added the appointment of professor of violin at the University of Michigan in Ann Arbor in addition to being Visiting Artist at the Robert McDuffie Center for Strings in Georgia.
 At 19, he became the youngest recipient ever of a Fulbright Scholarship for study in Germany.
 Prior to Saint Louis he served as assistant concertmaster of the Houston Symphony.
 Mr. Halen is the founding artistic director of the Innsbrook Institute and also artistic director of Boonville Missouri River Festival of the Arts.